Emperor Franz Josef I 1914

 Franz Joseph I Emperor of Austria, King of Hungary.
 18. 8.
 1830 (Vienna-Schönbrunn) to 21.
 11. 1916 (Vienna-Schönbrunn).
 For biography see the entry in the OeBL.

-The painting is probably one of the last portraits of the old emperor made in a personal session (and not according to a model or photograph), to which the emperor likely only agreed to because of his personal acquaintance with Adams (the emperor allegedly hated portrait sessions mainly because of the then customary lengthy measurement of facial proportions, which Adams probably never did after his studies).
+The painting is most likely the last portrait of the old emperor made in a live session (and not after a painting or photograph), to which the emperor likely only agreed to because of his personal acquaintance with Adams (the emperor allegedly hated portrait sessions mainly because of the then customary lengthy measurement of facial proportions, which Adams reportedly never did after his studies).

-The following anecdote has been passed down from Adam's descendants: pleasantly surprised by Adam's quick painting style and his habit of entertaining the portrayed with light and fun conversation (and thus getting them to adopt as natural a posture as possible), the emperor is said to have suggested an ennoblement for Adams, which he rejected.
-He was then awarded the title of professor by the emperor in 1916.
-The picture was purchased by the artist in 1915 for the imperial collections and also reproduced for official use by the Hofkunstanstalt J. Löwy in 1915.
-In 1916 Adams made another (unsigned) copy of the painting, which is also in the Belvedere.
+The following (quite implausible) anecdote has been passed down from Adam's descendants: pleasantly surprised by Adam's quick painting style and his habit of entertaining the portrayed with light and fun conversation (and thus getting them to adopt as natural a posture as possible), the emperor is said to have suggested an ennoblement for Adams, which he rejected.
+Adams was then awarded the title of professor by Emperor Karl in 1917.
+The picture was purchased from the artist in 1915 for the imperial collections and also reproduced for official use by the Hofkunstanstalt J. Löwy in 1915.
+In 1916 and 1917 Adams made further copies of the portrait, comissioned by Emperor Karl.
+The 1916 copy is in the Belvedere Museum Vienna, the 1917 copy in a private collection in Austria (see cross-references).

 The Emperor and Adams 1907 --- Meeting 1910 --- In conversation with the Emperor 1911.